There was a Lizard on my Back is a funny short story about when Mike lost a lizard and couldn't find it anywhere - but his mom did.

 "Ok, ok, yes ma am, I'm going" I said as I quickly headed for the door.

 A few moments later I was back down the hill and around the boulders where I'd been playing before.
 I took the lizard off my back and gently placed it back on the ground.
-In a flask, the lizard ran off.
+In a flash, the lizard ran off.

 Our family didn't live in the Feather River Canyon very long, but over the years, mom and I would laugh about the time that lizard hitch-hiked into our mountain top home on my back.